DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Mechanic: When you take this Power, your combat speed increases by 2 squares.
    - Prerequisites:
    - Tags: Combat

+### Stealth

 - Name: Stealthy Surprise
    - Description: An undetected assailant is particularly deadly.
    - Resource: Simple
    - Mechanic: You attempt to hide from a target.
-Choose a target and make `MISSING` check.
+Choose a target and make a Stealth `MISSING`.
 The GM does not reveal if you succeed.
-If successful, your next Attack Draw against that target gains an additional `MISSING` modifier so long as you are still considered hidden.
+If successful, your next Attack Draw against that target gains the Upper Hand so long as you are still considered hidden.
    - Prerequisites: Skill: Stealth > 1
    - Tags: Stealth
 - Name: Stealth in the Shadows